 Saddlebag Island has five primitive campsites.
 One of them is part of the Cascadia Marine Trail.
 It is designated for the exclusive use of those arriving by human- or wind-powered watercraft.
 Everyone who camps must bring their own water and pack out whatever they bring with them.
 A composting toilet is available.

 Shooting Star – Photo credit: Mike Viouri of the National Park Service

 One of the nice things about hiking the perimeter trail on a small island, it is hard to get lost!
 During April and May, a wide variety of beautiful wildflowers bloom here, much sooner than other meadows in the San Juan Islands.
 And Padilla Bay at the island’s eastern edge is a National Estuarine Sanctuary known for attracting an abundance of wildlife.
 One of those creatures is the river otter shown below in this photo.

 Nearby Dot Island is a bird sanctuary and stepping ashore isn’t permitted.
 However, it is legal to hike on Huckleberry Island, though it is difficult.
 Crabbing and fishing are reported to be excellent around all three islands, but you do need to obtain a license.
 Cabezon prefer Saddlebag’s western side, Lingcod and Greenling swim around Huckleberry Island, and Flounder and Sole inhabit the shallow water east of Dot and Saddlebag islands.

 Cabezon – Photo Credit: Wikimedia Commons

-Come explore Saddlebag island and experience a taste of the San Juan Islands on the doorstep of Anacortes, Washington.
+Come explore Saddlebag island on the doorstop of Anacortes, Washington and experience a taste of what the San Juan Islands located west across Rosario Strait offer visitors.

 “Oh, taste and see that the Lord is good; Blessed is the man who trusts in Him!”
 (Psalm 34:8 – NKJV)